 One of the reasons I wanted to visit Niagara Falls was to visit the wineries in Niagara on the Lake.
-I really enjoy tasting and learning more about wines.
-A few years ago, I visited the Finger Lakes region in upstate New York and was really impressed with the wines there.
+I enjoy tasting and learning more about wines.
+A few years ago, I visited the Finger Lakes region in upstate New York and was impressed with the wines there.

 Note: This post contains affiliate links, please see disclosure for more information.

 - Niagara On The Lake Wine Tours

 - Grape Escape Wine Tour Review